Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-Moreover, every cone-cell $C$ of $D$ not in $\{C_1,C_2,C_3\}$ has connected intersection with each of $\alpha,\beta,\gamma$ and intersects at least $2$ of these paths.
-We call $C$ a \emph{median-cell} if $C$ actually intersects all three of these paths, and a \emph{tail-cell} otherwise.
-We emphasise that if $C$ is a median cell, then it has nonempty, \emph{connected} intersection with each of $\alpha,\beta,\gamma$.
-Hence, if $C$ is a median-cell, then $C$ separates $D$ into three complementary components, each disjoint from one of the paths $\alpha,\beta,\gamma$.
-Hence $C$ is the unique cone-cell of $D$ intersecting each of $\alpha,\beta,\gamma$.
+We emphasise that if $C$ is a median cell, then it has nonempty, \emph{connected} intersection with each of $\alpha',\beta',\gamma'$.
+Hence, if $C$ is a median-cell, then $C$ separates $D$ into three complementary components, each disjoint from one of the paths $\alpha',\beta',\gamma'$.
+Hence, $C$ is the unique cone-cell of $D$ intersecting each of $\alpha',\beta',\gamma'$.
 (We note that there may be other disc diagrams with the same boundary path, containing a different median-cell.)